-Canon 1Ds Mark III versus Olympus E-M1 II
+Canon 1Ds Mark III vs Olympus E-M1 II

-The Canon EOS-1Ds Mark III and the Olympus OM-D E-M1 Mark II are two digital cameras that were announced, respectively, in August 2007 and September 2016.
+The Canon EOS-1Ds Mark III and the Olympus OM-D E-M1 Mark II are two digital cameras that were revealed to the public, respectively, in August 2007 and September 2016.
 The 1Ds Mark III is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds Mark III) and a Four Thirds (E-M1 II) sensor.
-The Canon has a resolution of 21 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds Mark III vs Olympus E-M1 II

-An illustration of the physical size and weight of the Canon 1Ds Mark III and the Olympus E-M1 II is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1Ds Mark III and the Olympus E-M1 II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1Ds Mark III – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds Mark III – represents the basis or 100 percent across all the size and weight measures).